Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 When blood supply is cut off from the brain, cells begin to die from lack of oxygen.
-Within minutes, skills such as reasoning, speech, and arm or leg movement may be lost.
-The type of skills and the amount of loss depend on 2 things: which part of the brain was affected, and how much tissue was damaged.
+Within minutes, skills such as reasoning, speech, and some degree of arm, leg, or facial movement may be lost.
+The type of skills and the amount of loss depend on which part of the brain was affected, and how much tissue was damaged.

 The cerebellum controls the body’s coordination and balance.

 The brain stem links the brain and the spinal cord.
 It also handles basic body functions.

 The spinal cord carries messages between the brain and the body.

 Each part of the brain has a role related to a function in the body.
 Damage to any part of the brain limits its ability to carry out its role.
 This results in lost skills or changes in function, and even in personality.
 Some parts of the brain and its correlating functions that may be affected by stroke are as follows: